 Manual Pressure Cooking, Browning, Saute, Simmer

-The Cuisinart CPC-600N1 6 Quart lists for a fairly standard price.
-While we wouldn't call this a poor value, there are multiple other models on the market that cook just as well and are just as easy to clean, plus offer more features and are easier to use, that cost the same amount or even less.
+The Cuisinart performs well overall but fails to differentiate itself in a field of very similar products.
+This, in conjunction with some minor ease of use issues, makes it one of our least favorite models.
+The Cuisinart lists for a fairly standard price.
+While we wouldn't call this a poor value, there are multiple other models that cook as well and are as easy to clean, offer more features and are easier to use, and cost the same amount or even less.
 Therefore, we feel that there are plenty of better ways to spend your money if you're looking for a pressure cooker.